 Real-Time Integrity assistance provides the GNSS receiver with information about the health status of a GNSS constellation (where the specific GNSS is indicated by a GNSS ID).

+For integrity purposes (as per Clause 8.1.1a), a GNSS satellite and signal combination should be considered as being marked "Do Not Use" (DNU) if the satellite ID and signal are present in the list of unhealthy (bad) signals.

+NOTE: The absence of the Real Time Integrity assistance from any Provide Assistance Data message is interpreted as DNU=FALSE for all satellites and signals that are monitored for integrity.

 8.1.2.1.9 Data Bit Assistance